 This is the reason we do not put SQL in JSPs.
 This is the reason we do not generate HTML in the modules that compute results.
 This is the reason that business rules should not know the database schema.
 This is the reason we separate concerns.

-The three areas of logic - GUI, business rules, database - he identified here was a perfect match for the 3-Tier Architecture.
+The three areas of logic - GUI, business rules, database - he identified here were a perfect match for the 3-Tier Architecture.
 As I was already implementing this architecture in my development framework I decided that no additional work was necessary on my part.

 There are some people out there who think that putting an entity's business rules into a single class is wrong - each individual rule should be in a separate class.
 What these numpties don't realise is that too much separation would break encapsulation, which is why I refuse to go down that route.